armielgonzzz/universal-tool/README.md

 1. **Run the Installer**
    Double-click the `LeadManagementToolsInstaller.exe` to start the installation process.
 Follow the on-screen instructions to complete the setup.

-2. **Auto-Update**
-   On startup, the application will download necessary files and check for updates to ensure you have the latest tools available.

 ---